. . . .

-Some spiritual paths impose a dualist matrix; i.e. living beings are viewed as independent entities, separate from God.
+Some spiritual paths suggest a dualist matrix; i.e. living beings are viewed as independent entities, separate from God.
 Yoga teachings, on the other hand, present a monist matrix (from the Greek word “Monos”, which means "One").
 It is thought that man, like any other creature, in the deepest part of his being (heart, essence) is "one" with an eternal intelligence, omnipresent and omniscient, conventionally defined, “God”.
-In the Italian language the word “God” (Dio) comes from a Latin word (Deus), while in English its origin is German (a word which means “the highest good”).
+In the Italian language the word “God” (Dio) comes from a Latin word (Deus), while in English its origin is German (an ancient word which meant something like “the highest good”).
 Consciousness is the substratum (subtle principle) of every existing thing: gross or subtle, animate or inanimate.

 In order to explain the concept of monism, I always use this simple story:

 Imagine holding an empty bottle as you stand at the seashore.
-Open the bottle in your imagination, fill it with water, seal the cap and throw it out to sea.
+In your imagination open the bottle, fill it with water, seal the cap and throw it out to sea.
 Obviously the water in the floating bottle won't mix with the water of the sea, despite being made of the same substance, because of the sealed container.
 That container represents the ego, i.e. our sense of separate existence (Cogito ergo sum – I think, therefore I am).
-The purpose kriya yoga practice is simply to “remove the cap” (purify the ego), so that it becomes possible for the practicioner to have a simultaneous awareness of his individuality (the bottle) and his pure essence (the water).
+The purpose kriya yoga practice is simply to “remove the cap” (purify the ego), so that it becomes possible for the practitioner to have a simultaneous awareness of his individuality (the bottle) and his pure essence (the water).

 This is the primary and ultimate reason for practicing: to reclaim the awareness of our real, enduring nature by restoring our awareness to its original purity and wholeness.